keffren/aws_labs/hands_on_2/README.md

 - ***solution_stack_name** defines the platform as terraform argument*
     - solution_stack_name - A solution stack to base your Template off of.
 Example stacks can be found in the Amazon API documentation

+    > [!WARNING]
+    > **ERROR** *The EC2 instances failed to communicate with AWS Elastic Beanstalk, either because of configuration problems with the VPC or a failed EC2 instance.
+Check your VPC configuration and try launching the environment again.*

 - Enable these VPC arguments: `enable_dns_support` and `enable_dns_hostnames`, to avoid the next **error**:
+This error is quite tricky; I discovered that the problem was related to the route table.
+The subnet had been associated with the main route table (the default one created by AWS) instead of the route table that was defined in `network.tf`.
+The default route table did not have the internet gateway attached.
+You have a couple of alternatives to resolve this issue:
+    - Attach the `internet gateway` to the main `route table`.
+    - Or associate the subnet with the `route table` created within `network.tf` :
         ```
-    The EC2 instances failed to communicate with AWS Elastic Beanstalk, either because of configuration problems with the VPC or a failed EC2 instance.
-Check your VPC configuration and try launching the environment again.
+            resource "aws_route_table_association" "main_association" {
+                subnet_id      = aws_subnet.my_subnet.id
+                route_table_id = aws_route_table.my_route_table.id
+            }
         ```

 </details>